 Key Takeaways

-- Each funding round plays a distinct role—from laying a strong foundation in Pre-seed to scaling and preparing for an IPO.
+- Each stage in series funding rounds plays a distinct role—from laying a strong foundation in Pre-seed to preparing for an IPO.

-- Key metrics, such as Series A averages at $21.2 M and Series B at $38.9 M, highlight the increasing capital needs as startups grow.
+- Key metrics, such as Series A averages at $21.2 M and Series B at $38.9 M, highlight how funding rounds reflect increasing capital needs as startups grow.

 - Understanding and planning for valuation metrics and capital requirements is critical to long-term success.